gbarkway/hypnospace-sitemap/Readme.md

 This app is currently hosted on DigitalOcean App Platform.

-The current app spec is in do_app_spec.yaml
+The current app spec is in **do_app_spec.yaml**.

-Whenever page-serv or capture-serv changes, its new docker image is automatically pushed to a private container registry.
+Whenever page-serv or capture-serv changes, a GitHub Action pushes its new container image to a private container registry.
 These images are used for web service components.

-The `web` project is not deployed as a container.
-Instead, on push to 'src/web' the static site is built using npm and deployed automatically.
+The `web` project is not deployed using an image.
+Instead, on push to 'src/web' the static site is built using npm and deployed directly.
 This is to take advantage of the platform's free hosting for static sites.

 ### Kubernetes